k98kurz/musig/docs/musig.latex.md

     the original algebraic formulation though the operations are different.
 - Any var with $_i$ is a member of a set and is unique for each participant, whereas any var without $_i$ is a singleton consistent for every participant.
+- The paper uses the nomenclature `H_sig(X, R, M)`, but this seems to be an error.
+When `H_sig(R, X, M)` is used instead, the signatures become compatible with the underlying pynacl ed25519 verification.
+See the third reference for the original ed25519 specification which shows this to be the case (though they used `A = aG` for the key pair nomenclature).

 The first thing that occurs is the exchange of keys between participants.
 Once all participants have all the public keys, the keys are ordered deterministically